bitcoincashorg/bitcoincash.org/workgroups/wg-hardforks/workgroup.md

 # Schedule

-Prototcol upgrades every six months at Median Time Past timestamps.
+Protocol upgrades every six months at Median Time Past timestamps.
 Code and features to be included in the upgrade will be finalized three months prior to the upgrade.

 ## Upcoming Dates